Trump deepens G7 divide with call to readmit Russia - Journal du Cameroun

 “All of these countries have been taking advantage of the United States on trade,” he said before flying out.

 “We have massive trade deficits with almost every country.
-We will straighten that out.
-And I’ll tell you what, it’s what I do.
+We will straighten that out.”

-“It won’t even be hard and in the end, we’ll all get along.”

-Host Canada and its European allies are striving to put together a united front to oppose Trump’s tariffs of aluminum, steel, cars and other exports, but the markets are rattled.
+Host Canada and its European allies are striving to put together a united front to oppose Trump’s tariffs on aluminum, steel, cars and other exports, but the markets are rattled.

 European and Asian stocks indices were down across the board Friday — despite a week of gains in the wake of robust US jobs data and easing political headwinds in Italy and Spain.
 In New York, the Dow dipped in early trade.